 3. A list of at least six and no more than ten sources, with a sentence-long comment for each source that explains its relevance.

-4. A brief description of the student's relevant background, if any, in the area of the thesis through coursework or other activities.
+4. A brief description of the student's relevant background in the area of the thesis through coursework or other activities.

-5. A brief description of the student's experience, if any, in carrying out independent work in independent study courses, research papers, lab work, presentations, or other projects.
+5. A brief description of the student's experience in carrying out independent work in independent study courses, research papers, lab work, presentations, or other projects.

 6. A study plan for the student's senior year that lists courses to be taken in the fall and spring semesters.
-(Phil 360 and Phil 370 may not be used to satisfy the major requirement for two courses at the 300 level.)
+(At most one of Phil 360 and Phil 370 may be used to satisfy the major requirement for two courses at the 300 level.)

 The department welcomes proposals from students for single-term individual study projects (recorded on the transcript as “PHIL 350”).
-These courses are designed to allow students to pursue topics not covered in currently offered courses.
+These courses are designed to allow students to pursue independent research on topics of special interest.
+Students should select a topic that builds in some way on material they have learnt about in prior courses.
+A 350 should not be taken in lieu of taking a currently offered course.
 Students interested in pursuing an individual study should meet with the faculty member with whom they would like to work before the term in which they plan to do the 350.
 The precise requirements of the 350 in any individual case will be determined by the instructor in consultation with the student.
 Normally a substantial paper is required at the end of the term.